Department of Psychology and Sociology

 2

-Electives from graduate level coursework in criminology, sociology, psychology, and/or political science.
+Electives from graduate-level coursework in criminology, sociology, psychology, political science, counseling and guidance, and/or educational leadership.

 3